 A client should take time to hammer out many of the aspects of a product before the project starts.
-First of all, he has to look for a good software provider.
-If he doesn’t have any internal programming resources already, he needs to spend some time looking for the right provider.
-He probably browses the internet and searches his own network asking colleagues for recommendations.
+First of all, he has to look for a professional software provider.
+It may be tempting to race to the bottom on price, but balancing price and quality is a key consideration.
+If you don’t have internal programming resources already, you’ll need to spend some time looking for the right provider.
 Finding the best delivery partner can be time-consuming and needs a lot of effort.
 And that’s only the first step.

 Legalities and a product brief

-Once you’ve found a perfect development partner, the next step is to hammer out all the legalities and sign a contract.
-It also needs an effort on the client’s site.
+Once you’ve found a perfect development partner, the next step is to negotiate all the legalities and sign a contract.
+It also needs effort on the client’s site.
 You need to determine the project scope, define the application’s features, and describe the expected result.
-There are some materials, description, and briefs to be prepared to get an accurate cost estimate and to allow the IT team to understand how the application should work and what features it must cover.
+Here’s our guide on how to get an accurate cost estimate and to allow the IT team to understand how the application should work and what features it has to cover.

 Some clients already have examples of the mock-ups or even sketches of their preliminary idea.
-They prepare information about the business value and show how it should be supported by the future product.
+They prepare information about the business value and show how the future product will support the vision.

-It is very helpful for both sites to agree on as much detail as possible before a project start.
+It’s very helpful for the product owner and the development team to agree on as much detail as possible before a project starts.
 But without a technology background and project experience, it’s not easy for many clients to define the detailed product vision.
-We can easily understand that.
-That’s why we offer our clients Product Design Workshops as the first step of work on the application.
-Such workshops clarify all product details in its technology and business aspects.
+That’s why we offer our clients product design workshops as the first step of work on the application.
+These workshops clarify all product details in its technology and business aspects.
 We advise on features to be chosen for an MVP, define usability that meets target groups needs, and prepare an application prototype which very often is necessary to convince investors/sponsors to support a project.

 Once you decide on taking the product design workshop, here’s what you should expect.
 So, in case of meeting with one person which represents the whole company, he should be well prepared.
 He must have knowledge both from the business and technology side.
 It is really important if the person is meeting us only alone in person or if it’s a kind of company project where there are more stakeholders.